Bernhard Schottländer

 Bernhard Schottländer (1895–1920) was a German socialist politician and journalist.

+Biography

 Schottländer grew up in one of the richest Jewish families in Breslau (present-day Wrocław in Poland).
 His family shielded him during his childhood, as he was sickly and had trouble walking.
 He was constantly accompanied by a private tutor.
 In secondary school Schottländer was a schoolmate of Norbert Elias.
 Schottländer was drafted to military service in the First World War in spite of his weak physical state.
 He stayed at the same barrack as Ernst Toller in Heidelberg for a period.

 Schottländer became a leading organizer of the Independent Social Democratic Party of Germany (USPD) in Breslau.
 In April 1919 he founded the newspaper Schlesische Arbeiter-Zeitung, and became its editor.
 Inside the USPD Schottländer argued for union with the Communist International.